 He threw 86.47 m and 88.06 m, setting new game records and becoming the first Indian to win both events.
 He also became the flag-bearer of India at the Asian Games opening ceremony.

-He came back in early 2020 but soon faced another setback due to the COVID-19 pandemic that postponed many events, including the Tokyo Olympics.
+He returned in early 2020 but soon faced another setback due to the COVID-19 pandemic that postponed many events, including the Tokyo Olympics.
 He continued to train at his base in Patiala under German coach Uwe Hohn and later Klaus Bartonietz.

-In 2021, Neeraj Chopra qualified for the Tokyo Olympics with a throw of 87.86 m at an event in Potchefstroom, South Africa.
+Neeraj Chopra made it to the Tokyo Olympics in 2021 by throwing 87.86 m at an event in Potchefstroom, South Africa.
 He also won a gold medal at an event in Lisbon, Portugal, with a throw of 83.18 m.

 At the Tokyo Olympics, he created history by winning India’s first-ever gold medal in track and field with a throw of 87.58 m in his second attempt.
 He beat Czech Republic’s Jakub Vadlejch (86.67 m) and Vitezslav Vesely (85.44 m) to clinch the top spot on the podium.

-He became only the second Indian after Abhinav Bindra to win an individual Olympic gold medal.
+He won an individual Olympic gold medal, making him the second Indian to do so after Abhinav Bindra.
 Also, he received a Param Vishisht Seva Medal from President Ram Nath Kovind for his feat.

-In 2022, Neeraj Chopra continued his stellar form by breaking his national record twice with throws of 89.30 m at the Paavo Nurmi Games in Turku and 89.94 m at the Stockholm Diamond League.
+Neeraj Chopra did well in 2022.
+He broke his national record twice.
+He threw 89.30 m at the Paavo Nurmi Games in Turku and 89.94 m at the Stockholm Diamond League.

 Impact and Contribution to Indian Sports and Society